 The scripted bot

-The first type, sequential or scripted chatbots are good at asking their users relevant pre-established questions related to a certain topic.
-These bots are efficient and good for entertainment as long as everyone sticks to the pre-settled script and the q’s match the a’s.
+The first type, sequential or scripted chatbots are good at asking their users relevant pre-established questions related to a specific topic.
+These bots are efficient and useful for entertainment as long as everyone sticks to the pre-settled script and the q’s match the a’s.
 Meanwhile, when an unexpected scenario occurs and a user feeds the bot with unexpected keywords, the conversation risks becoming challenged since this type of bot is not prepared to calculate this data – it is not smart enough to deal with a lot of user input.

-For example, if the user asks the sequential bot to “please find cheap flights”, the bot will probably understand those keywords as its operator has beforehand prepared the bot for this scenario.
+For example, if the user asks the sequential bot to “please find cheap flights,” the bot will probably understand those keywords as its operator has beforehand prepared the bot for this scenario.
 Since familiar keywords are used, the bot will probably ask follow-up questions like “to which destination?”, “for which dates?” and “for how many people?”.
 When the user provides this required information, the chatbot service has the potential to work great.

-Now, let’s imagine that instead, the same user inserts a lot of data like “dear bot, get me and my friend out of here for a long weekend to the city of love, max for 700/person”, the chances are high that the scripted bot is not going to understand all requests or needs the user is conveying since the user has triggered more information than the bot was prepared for.
+Now, let’s imagine that instead, the same user inserts a lot of data like “dear bot, get my friend and me out of here for a long weekend to the city of love, max for 700/person”, the chances are high that the scripted bot is not going to understand all requests or needs the user is conveying since the user has triggered more information than the bot was prepared for.

-Since the bot, in this case, is set to lead the conversation with its user(s), it will persist on getting answers to its specific pre-defined questions to fill in the desired parameters without leaving much space, neither, understanding for any alternative information.
-According to Hacker Noon’s guide to how chatbots benefit businesses, one could say that dumb bots are not created to learn anything from users that goes out of their scope.
+Since the bot, in this case, is set to lead the conversation with its user(s), it will persist on getting answers to its specific pre-defined questions to fill in the desired parameters without leaving much space, nor understanding for any alternative information.
+According to Hacker Noon’s guide to how chatbots benefit businesses, one could say that dumb bots are not created to learn anything from users that go out of their scope.
 This situation most likely will frustrate its human conversational partner.

 The conversational bot

 We at BotXO are more interested in the second type of chatbots, namely conversational AI bots.
-Smart bots perform better because the technology and human efforts behind it are more complex.
+Smart bots perform better because the technology and human efforts behind it is complex.
 Being assisted by their operators, this gives them the ability to remember their users and previous conversations with those users.

 10 ways to build a smarter bot